 Often at the end of class, your teacher will say "Namaste" to you.
 Namaste is usually spoken with a slight bow and hands pressed together, palms touching and fingers pointing upwards, thumbs close to the chest.
 This gesture is called Añjali Mudrā or Pranamasana.
 In Hinduism, it is your teacher's way of saying "I bow to the divine in you".
 You saying it back to them means you bow to the divine in them, thanking them for their teaching and guidance.

-Unwind Yoga Studio is for everybody, whether you have experience in yoga, or none at all, we welcome you wholeheartedly.
 We have an open door policy - no question is a bad question.
-If you are unsure, drop us an email at email@example.com.
+If you are unsure about anything, drop us an email at firstname.lastname@example.org.